Edward-Blair/CryptoWebscraperRepo/README.md

 * After X hot posts are iterated through in the desired subReddit and the post's titles are loaded into a list, the post titles are split into their individual words
 * Next, the number of times each word is mentioned is calculated, this information is then stored in a key-value pair dictionary:
   key = word from title
   value = number of occurrences of word

+* As previously mentioned, to check what words in these post titles are cryptocurrencies the first element of the String is checked - if it is not "$", it is removed from the dictionary
+* The top 10 remaining dictionary posts are then graphed as a bar chart:
+  x = name of cryptocurrency
+  y = number of occurrences of the word within X "hot" post titles